-Veggie Chickpea and Spinach Curry
+Veggie Curry with Chickpeas and Spinach

 post featured image

-chickpea curry with spinach served in a bowl with rice and roti
+Chickpea curry with spinach served in a bowl with rice and roti.

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Why You’ll Love This Recipe
+Why You’ll Love This Vegan Chickpea Curry Recipe

 • Affordable.
 Indian chickpea curry will cost considerably more when dining at a restaurant, while adding up to a much smaller portion, too.
 Using primarily pantry staples makes this homemade approach a smart way to stretch your food budget.

-Key Ingredients
+Key Ingredients and Substitutions

-How To Make Your Own Yellow Curry Powder
+Craft Your Own Yellow Curry Powder

 • ¼ cup whole coriander seeds